 SPLIT-DOLLAR LIFE INSURANCE

-In a split-dollar arrangement, cash value life insurance policies are used to fund a non-qualified plan.
+In a WHO IS CONSIDERED ELIGIBLE? arrangement, cash value life insurance policies are used to fund a non-qualified plan.
 The employer and employee join in purchasing an insurance policy on the life of the employee and enter into an agreement to split the cost and benefit

 of the policy’s cash value or death proceeds.